hotrodorm/hotrod/hotrod-project/docs/docs-5/README.md

-# HotRod ORM
+# HotRod 5 ORM

 HotRod 5 is an open source ORM for Spring and Spring Boot geared toward high performance persistence for relational databases.

 The persistence layer provides ready-to-use CRUD and LiveSQL functionalities to quickly start prototyping an application for any of the world-class [supported databases](./config/supported-databases.md).

 See [What's New](./whats-new.md) in HotRod 5 and the [Version History](../version-history.md).
-For documentation on the previous versions see [HotRod 4 Documentation](../docs-4/README.md) and [HotRod 3 Documentation](../docs-3.4/README.md).
+For documentation on the previous versions see [HotRod 4 Documentation](../docs-4/README.md) and [HotRod 3 Documentation](../docs-3/README.md).

 ## LiveSQL

 LiveSQL can run SELECT, UPDATE, DELETE, and INSERT queries from the most basic syntax to advanced queries.
-The syntax can include parentheses, complex predicates, subqueries, CTEs, arithmetic operators, functions, as well as standard SQL constructs such as ordering limiting, aggregation, window functions, union, for update (locking), etc.
+The syntax can include complex predicates, subqueries, CTEs, arithmetic operators, functions, as well as standard SQL constructs such as ordering limiting, aggregation, window functions, union, for update (locking), etc.

 A basic select with a simple condition can look like: